The Obsessed

-The Obsessed is an American heavy metal band from Potomac, Maryland, led by Scott "Wino" Weinrich.
-The band combines elements of doom metal, stoner rock, and punk rock.
-Formed in 1980, they recorded a few demos and played a handful of live shows until they first split up in 1986 when Weinrich joined as lead vocalist for Saint Vitus, but reformed four years later.
-After releasing three albums (including their self-titled that was originally recorded in 1985), the Obsessed broke up for a second time in 1995.
-After briefly reuniting for some shows in 2012 and 2013, the Obsessed announced their third reunion in March 2016.
+The Obsessed is an American doom metal band from Potomac, Maryland, led by Scott "Wino" Weinrich.
+Formed in 1979, they recorded a few demos and played a handful of live shows until they first split up in 1986 when Weinrich joined as lead vocalist for Saint Vitus.
+About two years before his departure from Saint Vitus, Weinrich reformed The Obsessed in 1989, and three studio albums − The Obsessed (1990), Lunar Womb (1991) and The Church Within (1994) − were released before disbanding for the second time in 1995.
+After reuniting for occasional live shows between 2011 and 2013, the band announced a permanent reunion in March 2016, and has since released two more studio albums: Sacred (2017) and Gilded Sorrow (2024).

-Biography
+History

 Early career (1976–1985)

 The band formed originally under the name "Warhorse" in 1976 in Potomac, Maryland, led by Wino.
 In the late 1970s, Wino's band became known as the Leather Nunz.
 The band played original punk tunes with singer Billy Beam, Jeff Urban on drums, Robert Krug on rhythm guitar and Mark Laue on bass.

 Later on, a new more focused and improved group moved into a band house in Rockville, Maryland and renamed the Obsessed, where some of their most creative and hardest music was written.
 Before this move, however, original guitar player John Reese and Davey WIlliams on drums departed from the band.
 The band became a trio and remained that way until 1982 when Vance Bockis and later Norman Lawson joined the band.
 During this time they released the Sodden Jackal EP (spring 1983) and had one track ("Concrete Cancer") featured on Metal Blade's Metal Massacre VI.
 The Obsessed also managed to record their debut album in 1985 for Metal Blade, but it never officially surfaced.